Faculty and Staff

 |College of Social Work|

-where he is also Associate Dean for Curriculum, director of the I. DeQuincey Newman
+in April 2020.
+Pitner is also director of the I. DeQuincey Newman Institute for Peace

-Institute for Peace and Social Justice, and affiliate faculty for the Research Consortium
+and Social Justice, and affiliate faculty for the Research Consortium on Children

-on Children and Families.
-In 2016, Pitner began a five-year term as an I. DeQuincey
+and Families.
+In 2016, Pitner began a five-year term as an I. DeQuincey Newman Endowed

-Newman Endowed Chair in Peace and Social Justice.
-Prior to joining the University
+Chair in Peace and Social Justice.
+Prior to joining the University of South Carolina,

-of South Carolina, Pitner was an assistant professor at the George Warren Brown School
+Pitner was an assistant professor at the George Warren Brown School of Social Work

 Pitner has served as principal investigator on two externally-funded research awards since joining the College of Social Work faculty.
 He completed a one-year Access Group Center for Research and Policy Analysis-funded research on assessing the viability of race-neutral alternatives in law school admissions.
 The findings indicated that race-neutral factors may enable law schools to maintain current levels of racial diversity without considering race in the admissions process.
 Pitner also worked with the Columbia Housing Authority on a three-year study funded by the Kresge Foundation for creating healthy environments through community engagement.
 The goals were to reduce crime and perceptions of crime among public housing residents by increasing residents’ active community engagement.
 The research team established a Community Empowerment Center in the Gonzales Gardens community, providing technical assistance to residents seeking to solve neighborhood issues.